Sharp Shoulder Blade Pain

 You name it and nerve pressure can make you feel it.

-So forget what the gurus on social media have been telling you about foam rolling, massage and removing scar tissue from the muscles around the shoulder blade.
-They’re trying to sell you foam rollers and tools right?
+So forget what you’ve heard about foam rolling, massage and removing scar tissue from the muscles around the shoulder blade.

 They’re telling you that you’ll have to use their tools daily for the rest of your life to keep your symptoms at bay.
 They directly benefit financially when you believe your deep ache is a trigger point that needs to be rubbed away.